bacionejs/editor/README.md

 > BacioneJS directly addresses a global reality: for millions of aspiring developers, a phone is their only computer.
 In many parts of the world, PC ownership and consistent internet are luxuries, but mobile penetration is near-ubiquitous.
 By running entirely offline from a single HTML file, BacioneJS eliminates these barriers.
 It turns the most common personal device—the Android phone—into a powerful, thumb-friendly IDE, making it possible for anyone, anywhere, to learn JavaScript and build real projects without needing a laptop or a stable connection.

 > For the 90% of aspiring coders in places like the Philippines who have a phone but no PC, BacioneJS is a game-changer.
 It's a full-featured JavaScript IDE that runs offline in a single file, turning the device in everyone's pocket into a powerful learning and development tool.
-With its custom thumb-friendly keyboard and built-in game examples, it makes coding accessible to a global audience previously excluded by the need for expensive hardware and reliable internet.
+With its custom thumb-friendly keyboard and built-in game examples, it makes coding accessible to a global audience previously excluded by the need for hardware and reliable internet.

 </details>